MicrosoftDocs/OfficeDocs-FastTrack-pr.it-IT/fasttrack/O365-fasttrack-benefit-overview.md

 ms.service: o365-administration
 localization_priority: Priority
 ms.collection: FastTrack
-description: Con FastTrack Center Benefit per Office 365, è possibile lavorare in remoto con gli esperti di FastTrack per avere il proprio ambiente Office 365 pronto per l'uso e la pianificazione dell'implementazione e dell'utilizzo all'interno dell'organizzazione.
-Per ulteriori informazioni sull'idoneità, vedere FastTrack Center Benefit per Office 365. ms.openlocfilehash: a403178c2e94cd3415fa04bc9c2ecc68514557ec ms.sourcegitcommit: 826f140cc0ddee32005f74e5d995073af1dc3fa2 ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 06/02/2020 ms.locfileid: "44471710"
+description: With FastTrack Center Benefit for Office 365, you work remotely with FastTrack Specialists to get your Office 365 environment ready for use and plan rollout and usage within your organization.
+To learn more about eligibility, see FastTrack Center Benefit for Office 365. ms.openlocfilehash: 3537f6effa5bd2c65f542496ea42ab70075621ce ms.sourcegitcommit: 850211891e549e582e649a1dacdc2aa79b520b39 ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 07/01/2020 ms.locfileid: "45011334"
 ---
 # <a name="fasttrack-center-benefit-overview"></a>Informazioni generali su FastTrack Center Benefit

-Con FastTrack Center Benefit per Office 365, è possibile lavorare in remoto con gli esperti di FastTrack per avere il proprio ambiente Office 365 pronto per l'uso e la pianificazione dell'implementazione e dell'utilizzo all'interno dell'organizzazione.
-Per ulteriori informazioni sull'idoneità, vedere [FastTrack Center Benefit per Office 365](O365-fasttrack-benefit-for-office-365.md).
+With FastTrack Center Benefit for Office 365, you work remotely with FastTrack Specialists to get your Office 365 environment ready for use and plan rollout and usage within your organization.
+To learn more about eligibility, see [FastTrack Center Benefit for Office 365](O365-fasttrack-benefit-for-office-365.md).

 Verranno trattati i seguenti argomenti:
 - [Il processo FastTrack](O365-fasttrack-process.md)